 However, the proposed research should clearly focus on issues related to addressing racial and ethnic disparities or improving health of underrepresented racial and ethnic populations by impacting the clinical setting.

-We plan to fund awards of up to $5,000 each for a one or two year project (project length proposed by applicant based on project needs) beginning July 2020.
+We plan to fund awards of up to $5,000 each for a one or two year project (project length proposed by applicant based on project needs).
 Proposals may include expansion of ongoing or currently funded work of the mentor or small stand-alone project.

 Examples of responsive proposals include but are not limited to: